AaltoSciComp/scicomp-docs/triton/apps/gurobi.rst

 For Julia there exists a package called
 `Gurobi.jl <https://github.com/jump-dev/Gurobi.jl>`_ that provides an interface
 to Gurobi.
 This package needs Gurobi C libraries so that it can run.
-The easiest way of obtaining these libraries is to load the ``anaconda``-module and use the same libraries that the Python API uses.
+The easiest way of obtaining these libraries is to load the ``scicomp-python-env``-module and use the same libraries that the Python API uses.

 To install Gurobi.jl, one can use the following commands::